Trial Work

 Other White Collar Investigations

-• Represent a large international manufacturer in an investigations by the United States Attorney’s Office for the Southern District of New York and Main Justice into alleged false statements made to the company’s primary regulator.
+- Represent a large international manufacturer in an investigation by the United States Attorney’s Office for the Southern District of New York and Main Justice into alleged false statements made to the company’s primary regulator.

 Antitrust Litigation & Counseling